 Call me crazy if you like, but please try not to judge me prematurely.
 I am well educated, having earned two master’s degrees, one from UCLA and one from Cal State, Los Angeles.
 At 89 I still have my wits about me, although my memory is not what it used to be.
 Fortunately, I recorded almost everything.
 And what I failed to record, the Lord has graciously provided when I needed Him to help.
 Moreover, I have led a traditional life as a family man and an engineer.

 Nonetheless, for the last 25 years I have been on a dizzying, amazing, humbling, rewarding journey that had as its origin the most remarkable dream of my life.
-If you want to read a bit about that dream visit this WEBSITE.
+If you want to read a bit about that dream go to this WEBSITE.

 I am aware that Jews believe that there have been no prophets for a long time.
 But I believe there have always been prophets, they just weren’t called by that name.
 The title “prophet” has been reserved by Jews for those whose names appear in the Bible.
 Friends (especially my Christian friends) who know me and know my views, and even one Conservative rabbi, have called me a prophet, but I prefer to let you, visitor and reader, judge for yourselves.